Montessori Visual Mobiles – When to Use Each Mobile (2-12 weeks)

 In the first months of life, a baby’s visual world is still forming.
-Light, contrast, movement, and shape are gradually organising into something coherent.
-Montessori visual mobiles are often introduced during this period — not as decoration or entertainment, but as quiet visual experiences that correspond to how perception unfolds.
+Light, contrast, movement, and shape gradually organise into something coherent.
+Montessori visual mobiles are introduced during this period as part of a developmental sequence — not as decoration, but as visual experiences that correspond to how perception unfolds.

-This guide offers context for families who want to understand where visual mobiles fit within early development, and how they relate to the wider prepared environment.
+This guide offers context for families who want to understand when to use each Montessori visual mobile, and how they relate to the wider prepared environment.

 Montessori Visual Mobiles — what they are and where they fit in early perception